Hey there, dog lover. Welcome to Pupster Passion.

 The best way to pick the dog up is by making sure you support it under both its front and rear hips.

-So if both your hands (or arms) go under the dog’s belly and tuck in close to the top of the legs, this will give your pet good support as you pick them up.
+If both your hands (or arms) go under the dog’s belly and tuck in close to the top of the legs, this will give your pet good support as you pick them up.

 Obviously, depending on your dog’s size and your own levels of physical ability, this might be very hard to do, which is why you might need some mechanical help.